hashicorp/katakoda/consul_service_mesh_1/step1.md

 #### Start Minikube

-You first need to start your Minikube environment:
+First, you need to start your Minikube environment:

 `minikube start --wait=false`{{execute}}